 Mites are another common parasite that can affect a dog’s skin.
 Unlike fleas, they are microscopic so can’t be seen by the naked eye.
 Their effects are often more noticeable, however, as mites cause severe itching, hair loss, sores, and inflamed skin (this is a condition known as mange).

-On a related note, ticks may cause dog scratching of a specific area.
+On a related note, ticks may cause dog scratching in a specific area.
+My dog keeps scratching but no fleas.
 Make sure you remove both the head and body at the same time.
 Otherwise, it could cause an infection.

 Anxiety or Stress